 Infrastructure.
-Roads, water systems, sewage systems, systems for storm drainage, bridges, transportation facilities, parks and public facilities developed to support the functioning of the developed portions of the environment.
+Roads, water systems, sewage systems, systems for storm drainage, systems for stormdrainage, bridges, and other facilities developed to support the functioning of the developed portions of the environment.

-Inner neighborhoods.
-Areas in Portland and the older suburbs that are primarily residential, close to employment and shopping areas, and have slightly smaller lot sizes and higher population densities than in outer neighborhoods
+Inner neighborhoods - Areas in Portland and the older suburbs that are primarily residential, close to employment and shopping areas, and have slightly smaller lot sizes and higher population densities than in outer neighborhoods